Gloat raises $57M to reinvent the internal job board – TechCrunch

 With talent retention and brain drain continuing to be big issues in a number of industries, it seems like a ripe time to address all of that.

-“As companies are adapting their workforces to be more flexible and take advantage of remote workers, new tools are needed to optimise productivity and ensure equality of opportunities,” said Philippe Botteri, Partner at Accel, in a statement.
+“As companies are adapting their workforces to be more flexible and take advantage of remote workers, new tools are needed to optimise productivity and ensure equality of opportunities,” said Philippe Botteri, partner at Accel, in a statement.
 “Gloat pioneered the Talent Marketplace to solve that, and it’s now becoming a strategic tool for global enterprises.
 Some of the world’s largest, most forward-looking companies are benefiting from the workforce agility enabled by Gloat’s AI-powered platform.
 The Accel team is looking forward to partnering with Gloat on the next stage of its journey, bringing this fundamentally new way of developing talent and managing work to every global enterprise.”